Flagstaff, Arizona: Government

 The city government is organized under a council–manager form of government.
 The mayor of Flagstaff is Becky Daggett, who was elected in November 2022.
 The town council consists of the mayor and six councilmembers: Austin Aslan (vice mayor), Jim McCarthy, Miranda Sweet, Lori Matthews, Deborah Harris, and Khara House (appointed as an interim councilmember in May 2022).
 On July 2, 2019, the city council named Greg Clifton as city manager among 50 candidates.
 Regular meetings of the city council are held on the first and third Tuesday of every month.
 The last mayoral election occurred in November 2022.

 At the state level, Flagstaff is in the 6th legislative district.
 In the Arizona State Senate, the 6th is represented by Wendy Rogers (R) of Flagstaff.
 In the House of Representatives, the 6th is represented by Brenda Barton (R) of Payson and Walter Blackman (R) of Snowflake.

-At the federal level, Flagstaff is within Arizona's 1st congressional district, which is the tenth largest congressional district, covering nearly 60,000 sq. miles.
-The district is represented by Tom O'Halleran (D) of Sedona.
+At the federal level, Flagstaff was redistricted in 2023 within Arizona's 2nd congressional district, covering 20,219 sq. miles.
+The current 2nd is essentially the successor of what was Arizona's 1st congressional district from 2003 to 2023.
+The district is represented by Eli Crane (R) of Oro Valley.

 The City of Flagstaff raised its minimum wage above the State minimum wage in 2017.
 This wage increase was the result of a ballot measure – Proposition 414 – on the November 8, 2016, ballot.
 The City Council of Flagstaff then passed Title 15 of the City Ordinance, which provided for implementation of the new law.
 The new minimum wage in Flagstaff on July 1, 2017, was $10.50, fifty cents more than the Arizona state minimum wage.
 On January 1, 2021, the minimum wage rose to $15.00.

+In 2023, the city prohibited gun range companies from airing ads at airport, but upon accusations of First Amendment violations, subsequently banned all ads besides city ads.
+Although some say this poses other Constitutional issues since commercial speech has protection under the Central Hudson Doctrine.